djvanderlaan/pipeline/README.md

     +weights: Number[1..*]
   }
 ```

+Discussion point: How to handle devices that have a home location outside of the country?
+For devices that are located just outside the border and commute regularly into the country, it is possible to define the 'BorderCrossing' location by the Cells where the device usually enters and leaves the country.
+For other devices, and specifically foreign devices it would be practical to define a 'HomeCountry' `Anchor`.
+However, this is not tied to specific Cells.
+One solution would be to add pseudo Cells for other countries.
+Another solution would be to add an optional 'country' attribute to the `Anchor`.

 #### `Continuous User Diary`
 - In the `Continuous User Diary` some of the `Time Segments` are labelled.